Can I switch energy supplier without a smart meter in the UK?

 Switch supplier without a smart meter – compare whole-of-market deals

 You do not need a smart meter to change energy supplier in the UK.
-Your new supplier can set up your account using the details from your current bill and an opening meter reading (gas and/or electricity).
-If you’re on a standard meter, you’ll simply provide readings manually when asked.
+Your new supplier sets up your account using the details from your current bill plus an opening meter reading (gas and/or electricity).
+On a standard meter you simply provide readings manually when asked.

-EnergyPlus compares home energy tariffs across the market to help you find a deal that suits your usage and preferences.
-Whether you pay by Direct Debit, on receipt of bill, or use a prepayment meter, switching is usually straightforward.
+EnergyPlus compares home energy tariffs across the whole market to help you find a deal that suits your usage.
+Whether you pay by Direct Debit, on receipt of bill, or use a prepayment meter, switching is usually straightforward — and several fixed deals currently sit below the £1,862 July cap.

 What you’ll usually need (no smart meter)